Elmelz6472/cavalo/README.md

 ## Configuration

 The CardinalSite application can be configured by modifying the settings in the `settings.py` file.
-You can change database settings, secret key, static files configuration, and more according to your requirements.
+You can change database settings, secret key, static files configuration, email settings, and more according to your requirements.

 ## Dependencies